ionixjunior/ionixjunior.dev/_i18n/en/_posts/2016-12-04-xamarin-forms-preventing-double-click.markdown

 }
 {%- endhighlight -%}

-No App.xaml.cs, registrei a dependência, informando ao DependencyService que para resolver a interface INavigationHelper deve utilizar a implementação NavigationHelper.
+In App.xaml.cs, I registered the dependency, informing DependencyService that to resolve INavigationHelper interface it should use NavigationHelper implementation.

 {%- highlight cs -%}
 using Core.Helpers;